-We embrace creativity and seek new knowledge.
+We embrace creativity and seek new knowledge from diverse perspectives.

-- We help each other to identify and solve problems. - We seek personal growth and enable others to do so. - We encourage learning, creativity and new ideas.
+- We encourage continuous learning, seeking out information and new ideas. - We team with each other to identify and resolve problems. - We seek personal growth and enable others to do so.